stanford-cs149/asst1/README.md

   Program 1, where speedup was achieved by running threads on multiple cores.

-If you look into detailed technical material about the CPUs in the myth machines, who find there are a complicated set of rules about how many scalar and vector instructions can be run per clock.
+If you look into detailed technical material about the CPUs in the myth machines, you will find there are a complicated set of rules about how many scalar and vector instructions can be run per clock.
 For the purposes of this assignment, you can assume that there are about as many 8-wide vector execution units as there are scalar execution units for floating point math.

 ### Program 3, Part 2: ISPC Tasks (10 of 20 points) ###